Based on our research, there are two interpretations of “adding audio” to Google Slides. They are:

 Embed an audio file in Google Slides

-In Google Slides presentation mode, a presenter or a viewer can click an icon to play an audio file.
-It’s also possible for an audio file to start playing automatically when a slide opens.
+In Google Slides presentation mode, a presenter or a viewer can click a speaker icon to play an audio file.
+It’s also possible for the sound to start playing automatically on a slide change.

 Another use case is, while collaborating on the development of a business presentation, an audio file is a way to verbally describe the intent of a slide to a collaborator or reviewer.